Rare John Byrne painting of The Beatles sells for more than £27,000

 It was bought from the artist by his local parish priest.

-A rare painting of The Beatles by the late John Byrne has sold for £27,700 at auction, almost double its original estimate.
+A rare painting of The Beatles by the late John Byrne has sold for £27,700 at auction, more than double its original estimate.

 In the painting, created in 1969, Byrne represented each Beatle seated beside a “spirit animal” while Yoko Ono is seen in a crystal ball held by John Lennon.